praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 ### Backup Verification

-**iOS**: Using [`preferImmediatelyAvailableCredentials`](https://developer.apple.com/documentation/authenticationservices/asauthorizationcontroller/requestoptions/preferimmediatelyavailablecredentials), the app can silently detect if a passkey is missing - [if no matching credentials exist, the request fails immediately without showing any UI](https://developer.apple.com/forums/thread/737010).
+**iOS**: Using `preferImmediatelyAvailableCredentials`<sup>[[7]]</sup>, the app can silently detect if a passkey is missing - if no matching credentials exist, the request fails immediately without showing any UI<sup>[[8]]</sup>.
 This allows the app to detect a deleted passkey on startup without interrupting the user.
 However, actually verifying backup integrity (which requires a PRF operation to decrypt data) still requires biometric authentication.

 **Android**: Requires user interaction to verify the passkey.
-Credential Manager's `getCredential()` shows a bottom sheet UI<sup>[[5]]</sup>, and passkey operations require biometric or PIN verification<sup>[[6]]</sup>.
+Credential Manager's `getCredential()` shows a bottom sheet UI<sup>[[9]]</sup>, and passkey operations require biometric or PIN verification<sup>[[10]]</sup>.
 We can turn this into a feature similar to Signal's periodic PIN verification - a "Check Backup" button that prompts biometric auth and verifies all backups are intact.
 This reinforces backup awareness rather than hiding it.

 ### Domain Binding

 The passkey's relying party should be a dedicated subdomain (e.g., `backup.yourwallet.app`), not the main app domain.
-This follows Trail of Bits' recommendation<sup>[[7]]</sup> from their Kraken Wallet audit.
+This follows Trail of Bits' recommendation<sup>[[11]]</sup> from their Kraken Wallet audit.
 If the main domain is compromised, a dedicated backup domain limits the blast radius.

 This requires setting up domain association files: